NUBIC/surveyor/README.md

 # Dependencices

-Surveyor depends on Rails 2.3 and the SASS style sheet language, part of HAML (http://haml.hamptoncatlin.com/download).
+Surveyor depends on Ruby (1.8.7 - 1.9.1), Rails 2.3 and the SASS style sheet language, part of HAML (http://haml.hamptoncatlin.com/download).
 It also depends on fastercsv for csv exports.
 For running the test suite you will need rspec and have the rspec plugin installed in your application.

 # Test Suite and Development